-I am Noah Rubin Brier, but normally I just go by Noah.
+I am Noah Brier, but normally I just go by Noah.

-I was last head of planning and strategy at The Barbarian Group, purveyors of awesome digital stuff.
+I used to be planning and strategy at The Barbarian Group, purveyors of awesome digital stuff.
 Prior to that I worked as a strategist at Naked Communications, a creative lead at Renegade Marketing and before that wrote about the impact of cultural, media and demographic trends on the marketing field at American Demographics Magazine.
 (Obviously, anything written on this site is my opinion and not necessarily that of The Barbarian Group.)

 I also do a lot of stuff not at the office.
 I co-founded a now-global coffee morning called likemind, where people in 50+ cities around the world meet up and have coffee once a month.
 The New York Times called it, “a monthly kaffeeklatsch for creative professionals”.
 I built a brand research tool called Brand Tags, that asks visitors to type in the first thing that pops into their head when they see a logo and then builds a tag cloud out of the responses, making those words that are mentioned more often, larger.
 NPR explains it better than me (at least they help me explain it better than I am right now).
 I’ve built a bunch of other small sites as well, including How Much Does it Buy? and Is the Internet Awesome?.
 In 2009 I was named one of the 100 most creative people in business by Fast Company magazine and one of four social media innovators by BusinessWeek, to the iMedia 2010 list of 25 internet marketing leaders and innovators and one of Splash Life’s 30 under 30: Social Media Titans in 2011.